MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - **Trace**: Detailed logging (the default setting for clients).

 This registry setting does not change the information that's sent to Azure Information Protection for [central reporting](../reports-aip.md).

+## Skip or ignore files during scans depending on file attributes (public preview)

+This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

+By default, the Azure Information Protection unified labeling scanner scans all relevant files.
+However, you may want to define specific files to be skipped, such as for archived files or files that have been moved.

+Enable the scanner to skip specific files based on their file attributes by using the **ScannerFSAttributesToSkip** advanced setting.
+In the setting value, list the file attributes that will enable the file to be skipped when they are all set to **true**.
+This list of file attributes uses the AND logic.

+The following sample PowerShell commands illustrate how to use this advanced setting with a label named "Global".

+**Skip files that are both read-only and archived**

+    Set-LabelPolicy -Identity Global -AdvancedSettings @{ ScannerFSAttributesToSkip =" FILE_ATTRIBUTE_READONLY, FILE_ATTRIBUTE_ARCHIVE"}

+**Skip files that are either read-only or archived**

+To use an OR logic, run the same property multiple times.
+For example:

+    Set-LabelPolicy -Identity Global -AdvancedSettings @{ ScannerFSAttributesToSkip =" FILE_ATTRIBUTE_READONLY"}
+    Set-LabelPolicy -Identity Global -AdvancedSettings @{ ScannerFSAttributesToSkip =" FILE_ATTRIBUTE_ARCHIVE”}

+> [!TIP]
+> We recommend that you consider enabling the scanner to skip files with the following attributes:
+> * FILE_ATTRIBUTE_SYSTEM
+> * FILE_ATTRIBUTE_HIDDEN
+> * FILE_ATTRIBUTE_DEVICE
+> * FILE_ATTRIBUTE_OFFLINE
+> * FILE_ATTRIBUTE_RECALL_ON_DATA_ACCESS
+> * FILE_ATTRIBUTE_RECALL_ON_OPEN
+> * FILE_ATTRIBUTE_TEMPORARY

+For a list of all file attributes that can be defined in the **ScannerFSAttributesToSkip** advanced setting, see the [Win32 File Attribute Constants](https://docs.microsoft.com/windows/win32/fileio/file-attribute-constants)

+## Preserve NTFS owners during labeling (public preview)

+This configuration uses a policy [advanced setting](#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

+By default, scanner, PowerShell, and File Explorer extension labeling do not preserve the NTFS owner that was defined before the labeling.

+To ensure that the NTFS owner value is preserved, set the **UseCopyAndPreserveNTFSOwner** advanced setting to **true** for the selected label policy.

+> [!CAUTION]
+> Define this advanced setting only when you can ensure a low-latency, reliable network connection between the scanner and the scanned repository.
+A network failure during the automatic labeling process can cause the file to be lost.

+Sample PowerShell command, when your label policy is named "Global":

+    Set-LabelPolicy -Identity Global -AdvancedSettings @{ UseCopyAndPreserveNTFSOwner ="true"}

 ## Next steps
 Now that you've customized the Azure Information Protection unified labeling client, see the following resources for additional information that you might need to support this client: